timmywil/panzoom/README.md

   // Transform value to which to always reset (string)
   // Defaults to the original transform on the element when Panzoom is initialized
   startTransform: undefined,

+  // This optional jQuery collection can be set to specify all of the elements
+  // on which the transform should always be set.
+  // It should have at least one element.
+  // This is mainly used for delegating the pan and zoom transform settings
+  // to another element or multiple elements.
+  // The default is the Panzoom element wrapped in jQuery
+  // See the [demo](http://timmywil.github.io/jquery.panzoom/demo/#set) for an example.
+  // Note: only one Panzoom element will still handle events for a Panzoom instance.
+  // Use multiple Panzoom instances for that use case.
+  $set: $elem,

   // Zoom buttons/links collection (you can also bind these yourself - e.g. `$button.on("click", function( e ) { e.preventDefault(); $elem.panzoom("zoomIn"); });` )
   $zoomIn: $(),